-- Adjust zoom position, flash mode, exposure compensation, and menu settings prior to registering the subject. - Subject tracking may not be possible in certain shooting conditions. - Digital zoom is not available.
+- Adjust zoom position, flash mode, exposure compensation, and menu settings prior to registering the subject. - Subject tracking may not be possible in certain shooting conditions. - If the camera detects more than one face in the monitor, you cannot specify the face to register.
+Do not include faces in the frame when you want to track a subject other than faces. - Digital zoom is not available.